hquass/ML741/README.md

-# ML741
+# ML741 Assignment 1
-This repo contains my code for ML741 assignments
+This repo contains my code for ML741 assignment 1